Dynamics on Networks of Manifolds: Introduction

+where~$w$ is the open system above.
+The vector f\/ield~$Z$ on~$M$ models the dynamics of a~system consisting of three interacting subsystems with the f\/irst driving the second, the second driving the f\/irst and the third just as in~\eqref{eq:favorite}, only now all the subsystems have isomorphic phase spaces.
+It is not hard to check that the diagonal

+is an invariant submanifold for the vector f\/ield~$Z$.
+According to the philosophy we brought up in the f\/irst paragraph of the paper the invariance of $\Delta_M$ should be seen as coming from a~map of dynamical systems.
+And indeed the diagonal map

+gives rise to a~map of dynamical systems $\delta\colon (M, X) \to (M\times M\times M, Z)$.
+The main result of the paper, Theorem~\ref{thm:main}, implies that this map of dynamical systems is induced by the map of graphs

+which is a~graph f\/ibration.
+We note that the vector f\/ield~$Z$ has groupoid symmetry in the sense of Golubitsky et al.~\cite{Golubitsky.Stewart.Torok.05,Stewart.Golubitsky.Pivato.03} and~\cite{DL}.
+For us, however, the groupoid invariance of~$Z$ is, in some sense, incidental.
+It is a~consequence of the fact that~$Z$ is assembled out of the triple of open systems which lies in the image of the map $\varphi^*$ of Theorem~\ref{thm:4.4} and that~$\varphi$ happens to be surjective.

 The paper is organized as follows.
-We start by recalling the definition of a directed multigraph, define the notion of a network of manifolds and the total space of the network.
-We then recall open systems and their interconnections.
-We show how a network of manifolds naturally leads to spaces of open systems that can be interconnected.
-One can think of these spaces as forming an infinite dimensional vector bundle over the set of nodes of the appropriate graph.
-We then prove our main result, Theorem~\ref{thm:main}: graph fibrations give rise to maps of dynamical systems.
+We start by def\/ining the category $\mathsf{DS}$ of continuous time dynamical systems.
+We recall the def\/inition of a~directed multigraph, def\/ine the notion of a~network of manifolds and the total space of the network.
+We recall the notion of an open system and discuss interconnections of open systems.
+We show how a~network of manifolds naturally leads to a~collection of spaces of open systems that can be interconnected.
+We then prove our main result, Theorem~\ref{thm:main}: f\/ibrations of networks of manifolds give rise to maps of dynamical systems.
+We end the paper with a~collection of examples.